 When TopResume asked working moms what matters most to them when evaluating job opportunities, flexible schedules tied salaries and bonuses for the No. 1 spot.
 Companies that offer employees the flexibility that helps them juggle their careers and household responsibilities are especially attractive to working moms.
 Your organization can offer this flexibility in various ways, like allowing full-time or part-time remote work, flexible scheduling, and job-sharing (where two or more people work on a part-time basis to perform the role of one full-time job).

 2. Unlimited Vacation Policies

 Unlimited vacation policies first gained popularity with tech companies and startups, but they are now finding their way into the recruitment and retention strategies of companies of all shapes, sizes, and industries.
 Providing an unlimited vacation policy is yet another way your company can give working moms the flexibility they need to care for their families without missing out on critical vacation time to recharge their batteries.
 When your employees can take a day off here and there to get their kid to the dentist or attend their school recital without worrying about whether or not there’s enough vacation time left for the family trip to Disney, you’re showing them you care about and understand their needs.

 3. Competitive and Equal Pay

 If you want to keep your employees happy — and attract more women to your workplace — you need to ensure everyone feels compensated fairly.
-Not only should your company keep an eye on the market to ensure wages are in line with competitors’, but it should also pay attention to internal salaries to ensure that all employees, regardless of gender, are paid fairly based on their job-related skills and performance.
+Not only should your company keep an eye on the job marke t to ensure wages are in line with competitors’, but it should also pay attention to internal salaries to ensure that all employees, regardless of gender, are paid fairly based on their job-related skills and performance.
 Create a culture of transparency, in which topics like compensation are openly discussed, and you’ll attract more top female talent to your team.

 4. Paid Parental Leave